 Study in Europe

 GERM W80 German Interim Abroad.
-Participants engage with and improve their knowledge of the German language and culture on this study experience, which includes stays in Schleswig-Holstein, Berlin, former East Germany, and southern former West Germany.
+Participants engage with and improve their knowledge of the German language and culture on this study experience, which includes stays in northern Germany, Berlin, locations in former East Germany, and in southern former West Germany.
 Activities include four home stays, lectures, discussions, interviews, tours, and attendance at cultural and social events.
 Course participants choose where they will travel independently during the last five days.
 Course goals include active participation in course activities, growth in intercultural sensitivity, gains in mastery of the language, and increased understanding of various religious, political, and broadly cultural phenomena of Germany.
 This course satisfies departmental concentration.
-Prerequisites: German 301 and permission of the instructor.
-Course dates: December 29, 2014 – January 29, 2015.
-Fee: $2980 and up to $650 for personal and final-week costs.
+This course will fulfill the CCE requirement.
+Prerequisite: German 301 and permission of the instructor.
+Course dates: December 28 – January 28.
+Fee: $2985 and up to $650 for personal and final-week costs.
 M. Buteyn.
 Off campus.

 IDIS W10 L’Abri Switzerland.
 L’Abri Fellowship is a Christian study center situated in the French-speaking portion of the Swiss Alps.
 Founded in the 1950s by the Presbyterian missionary couple, Francis and Edith Schaeffer, it has become known as a place where people with questions about the Christian faith can go for instruction and counsel.
 Instruction is based on the tutorial system; English is the language of instruction.
 Typically, students spend half the day in study, the other half working in the community.
 Up to ten Calvin students may spend the month of January at L’Abri in independent study for interim course credit.
 Students determine the course of their studies with their tutors on site.
 This course is a CCE optional course.
 Course dates: January 6-26.
 Fee: $2490.
 L. Hardy.
 Off campus.